sboger/PillowBiter/README.md

-(WARNING: This is a novelty.
+(WARNING: This is a novelty and for demonstration purposes only.
 It is recommended you DO NOT take this to polling places.)